kelly/flipdisc/README.md

 // send a single 2D array of frame data.
 // (0 = not-flipped, 1 = flipped)
 display.send(frameData)

-// send imageData from a gl or canvas instance display.sendImageData(imageData)
+// also accepts imageData buffer from a gl or canvas instance

 // get width
 display.width